ro-sanda/Z--explorer-2.0/README.md

 - `VEC_Zpj_4.dat`->  *pp* &rarr; *Z'*<sub>V</sub> *j*

-These simulations are combined with the incard data and properly turn into right and left chiralities contributions to calculate σpred for *χχ* channel.
+These simulations are combined with the incard data and properly turn into right and left chiralities contributions to calculate σ<sub>pred</sub> for *χχ* channel.